Isobella – University of Leeds, England

-Isobella T., Bachelor of Business
+Bachelor of Business

 In January, I left my family and friends to spend a semester at the University of Leeds in England.
 I was told about Leeds by one of my friends, but I didn’t think much of it until I went to the QUT Exchange Fair, and one of the previous semester’s students told me how great it was, and how much fun he had.
 That made up my mind.

 Leeds is a beautiful campus set between James Baillie – my residence- and the city.
 It was about 25 minutes walking from James Baillie, and 15-20 minutes from the city, with plenty of sights along the way.
-The campus contains two bars, the English love a good bevvy between classes, and turns into a three room nightclub on Fridays.
+The campus contains two bars, the English love a good bevvy between classes, and turns into a three-room nightclub on Fridays.
 Fruity on Fridays along with Otley Runs are staple Leeds outings.
 The University is big on being social, with heaps of clubs to join, as well as outings around England for exchange students.
 The city itself is full of different places to eat and drink.
 There is something on every night in Leeds, so you’re never running short of options, just remember to buy tickets online.

-The teaching in Leeds was a little different to QUT.
+The teaching in Leeds was a little different from QUT.
 Most lectures only ran for an hour, and none of them were recorded.
 Three of my subjects only had one piece of assessment that was worth 100%, which I found quite intimidating.
 Due to the credit transfer difference, I took five subjects, but I found them very manageable, and hardly had any homework, leaving me with plenty of time to travel.

-I budgeted about $15,000, and usually stuck to my £100 a week budget, depending on whether I went travelling or not.
+I budgeted about $15,000 and usually stuck to my £100 a week budget, depending on whether I went travelling or not.
 The exchange rate was pretty tragic when I left, but picked up towards the end.
 I used a Commonwealth Travel Money Card, and never had any problems.
 It was super easy and cheap to get to Europe, especially if you fly Ryan Air or Easy Jet, and we used Google Flights or Sky Scanner to find the cheapest flights.
-In March, we had a month long mid-semester break, so it was the perfect opportunity to visit Dublin, Zurich, Berlin, Prague, Vienna, Budapest, Krakow and Warsaw!
+In March, we had a month-long mid-semester break, so it was the perfect opportunity to visit Dublin, Zurich, Berlin, Prague, Vienna, Budapest, Krakow, and Warsaw!

 The friends I made on exchange were some of the best people I have ever met, with the majority of them from Canada and America.
-The first person I ever met in Leeds ended up being my best friend on exchange; we did many solo trips in Italy, The Netherlands, France, and Spain, and luckily, never got sick of each other.
+The first person I ever met in Leeds ended up being my best friend on exchange; we did many solo trips in Italy, The Netherlands, France, and Spain, and luckily, I never got sick of each other.
 The atmosphere in Leeds is super welcoming and friendly, and my friends and I often had dinner together or went to the gym, because we lived so close.

 It takes a lot of effort and planning in the beginning, but it is so worth it in the end.
-The only downside is how quick time flies: one moment, you’re arriving at Leeds Bradford airport and the next you’re saying goodbye in Manchester.
+The only downside is how quickly time flies: one moment, you’re arriving at Leeds Bradford airport and the next you’re saying goodbye in Manchester.